ThatSINEWAVE/LinkWarden-Bot/README.md

 - Suspicious: 🟡
 - Undetected: ⚪

+## Future Enhancements

+- **Modular Codebase**: Refactor the bot's codebase to split functionalities into individual modules, making the code easier to maintain and extend.
+This modular approach will facilitate adding new features and integrations seamlessly.
+- **Configurable Settings**: Introduce bot settings that server administrators can customize, such as enabling or disabling certain features and scanning modes.
+This flexibility will allow admins to tailor the bot's functionality to their server's specific needs and preferences.
+- **Dashboard Integration**: Develop a web-based dashboard that provides an overview of past scans, including detailed results and statistics.
+This dashboard will offer insights into the types of links shared within the server and the bot's effectiveness in identifying threats, enhancing transparency and trust in the bot's capabilities.
+- **Additional Scanning Integrations**: Expand the bot's scanning capabilities by integrating additional security tools and services.
+This expansion will provide more comprehensive coverage and protection against a wider range of online threats.
+- **User Feedback System**: Implement a system for users to provide feedback on scan results, such as reporting false positives or missed threats.
+This feedback loop will help improve the bot's accuracy and effectiveness over time.

 ## Contributing
 - Your contributions are welcome!
 Whether it's adding new features, improving documentation, or reporting bugs, please feel free to fork this repository and submit a pull request.